Danniedan/HPMTTKRP/README.md

 #Run

 1. run ./data_process
-2. enter the input filename (./test.tns).
+2. enter the input filename (for example: ./test.tns)
-3. enter the output filename (./test_output.tns), the useless data in test_output.tns was deleted
+3. enter the output filename (for example: ./test_output.tns), the useless data in test_output.tns was deleted
 4. run ./hpsptm1
-5. enter the input filename (./test_output.tns)
+5. enter the input filename (for example: ./test_output.tns)
-6. enter the length of each of the other two dimensions in test_output.tns (3 2 2)
+6. enter the length of each of the other two dimensions in test_output.tns (Y and Z) and the rank dimension (R) (for example: 3 2 16)
-7. enter the tile size, the number of threads in each GPU, and the number of GPUs (2 1 2 2 2)
+7. enter the tile size, the number of threads in each GPU, and the number of GPUs (for example: 2 1 2 2 1)